 The fifth hypothesis of this study is that Entrepreneurial Attitude (Z) has a positive and significant effect on Business Success (Y).
-The results of data processing obtained a t-value value on the influence of Entrepreneurial Attitude (Z) on Business Success (Y) in Table 22 of 8.496 > 1.645 and a p-value of 0.000 < 0.050.
-Thus, the three hypotheses of this study are accepted, which means that statistically, entrepreneurial attitude (Z) positively and significantly affects the tested business success (Y).
+The results of data processing obtained a t-value value on the influence of Entrepreneurial Attitude (Z) on Business Success (Y) in Table 22 of 8.496 > 1.645, and a p-value of 0.000 < 0.050.
+Thus, it can be concluded that the three hypotheses of this study are accepted.
+This means that statistically the Entrepreneurial Attitude (Z) has a positive and significant effect on the tested Business Success (Y).